rustfoundation/safety-critical-rust-coding-guidelines/CONTRIBUTING.md

 Inside the comment, under the heading `Target File`, you'll see the name of the file you should add the content to.

-the comment with the guideline on which chapter to place the coding guideline.

 Make sure to include this command in the body of your PR, where `xyz` is the number of the issue you opened in [Step 1](#1-submit-coding-guideline-issue):

 > `closes #xyz`